 This includes Grants of Probate (when there is a Will) and Grants of Letters of Administration (when there is no Will).
 Often people just refer to Probate even if there is no Will.
 There are occasions where a Grant of Representation is not always needed, for example, if the person who died; has left less than £5,000 in total; or owned everything jointly with someone else

-However, some financial organisations may require a Grant before giving you access even to a small amount of money, usually, a Grant of Representation will be needed when the person who has died left; more than £5000; stocks or shares; a house or land; or certain insurance policies
+However, some financial organisations may require a Grant before giving you access even to a small amount of money, usually, a Grant of Representation will be needed when the person who has died left; stocks or shares; a house or land; or certain life assurance policies

 How to get a Grant?